CATEGORIES OF ACHIEVEMENT

 ● Demonstrated entrepreneurial skill and innovative strategy in plotting the direction of the firm;

-● Displayed unusual managerial capability in directing one or more corporations over a career involving management of change, revitalization, etc.;
+● Displayed unusual managerial capability in directing one or more significant corporations over a career involving management of change, revitalization, etc.;

 ● Directed the development and start-up of several operating mines under difficult circumstances, including ground conditions, climatic conditions, etc.;